pablobernabeu/Data-is-present/README.md

 *Prerequisites:* Laptop or computer with [R](https://www.r-project.org/) and [RStudio](https://rstudio.com/products/rstudio/download/) installed.

-*Recommended preparation:* Familiarity with the content linked on this page; possibly also having your own data and R code (on a Github repository for Workshop 4).
+*Recommended preparation:* Familiarity with the content linked on this page; possibly also having your own data and R code (on a Github repository if participating in Workshop 4).

 #### Workshop 1: Introduction to R